Mighty Long Fall

-"Do you not know when you are beat, boy?" he snarled threateningly, tightening his grip slowly until the struggling vampire’s body went limp.
-Scott fell to the floor with the release of Taro's grip.
+"Do you not know when you are beaten, boy?" he snarled threateningly, tightening his grip slowly until the struggling vampire’s body went limp.
+Scott fell to the floor with the release of Taro's hold.

 "Get him out of my sight..."
 Taro spat out as he pulled a tightly wrapped handkerchief from his breast pocket and tossed it onto Scott’s unconscious body.

 From seemingly out of nowhere, another man appeared to drag the unconscious vampire out the door.
 Madeline recalled seeing this second man at the club earlier.
 He had been on his cell phone, but not taking pictures.

 Now alone with her new savior in the moonlight, Madeline's lips parted to say "thank you," but Taro spoke first.

 "I will have a check delivered to you in the morning, covering the damage," he said politely, letting the harsh expression from dealing with Scott fade from his features.